 Legal Notice Downloads

-Analysis of Impediments to Affirmatively Furthering Fair Housing
+Analysis of Impediments / Assessment of Fair Housing

-Five-Year Consolidated Plan for HOME, ESG, and CDBG, and Housing Trust Fund Programs
+Five-Year Consolidated Plan for HOME, ESG, CDBG, HTF

 Every five years, HUD requires its Grantees to submit a that summarizes the jurisdiction’s housing and community development needs, priorities, goals, and strategies for the next five Program Years.
 This document is the Five-Year Consolidated Plan.
 The Program Year for Idaho’s program year begins April 1st of each year and ends March 31st of the subsequent year.